-This was used in the 2000 movie Scream 3.
-Creed helped produce the soundtrack.
-The music video showed the band getting offed one-by-one by the infamous Ghostface from Scream.
-The video also features David Arquette.
+"What If" was used in the 2000 movie Scream 3 - Creed helped produce the soundtrack.
+The music video shows the band getting offed one-by-one by the infamous Ghostface from the franchise.
+The video features David Arquette in his Scream role.

 Music data, artist images, album covers, and song previews are provided by Spotify.
 Spotify is a trademark of Spotify AB.